valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.java.path`

 If set to an empty string and LTeX could not find Java on your computer, LTeX automatically downloads a Java distribution ([AdoptOpenJDK](https://adoptopenjdk.net/)), stores it in the folder of the extension, and uses it to run ltex-ls.
 You can point this setting to an existing Java installation on your computer to use that installation instead.
-Use the same path as you would use for the `JAVA_HOME` environment variable (it usually contains `bin` and `lib` subdirectories, amongst others).
+Use the same path as you would use for the `JAVA_HOME` environment variable (it usually contains `bin` and `lib` subdirectories, amongst others). `~` is expanded to the user's home directory.
 Changes require reloading the Visual Studio Code window to take effect.

 *Type:* `string`